The Possible Fate of the ACA

 These supposed distinctions without differences have served as a catalyst for renewed litigation in the federal courts intended to overturn the ACA.

-New Litigation at the Federal District Court Level – Soon after the passage of the new tax law, Governors and Attorneys General from twenty states sued in Federal District Court in Texas seeking to enjoin the federal government from enforcing the ACA.
+New Litigation at the Federal District Court Level: Soon after the passage of the new tax law, governors and attorneys general from 20 states sued in federal district court in Texas seeking to enjoin the federal government from enforcing the ACA.

-The plaintiff’s position was that since the current Shared Responsibility Penalty for noncompliance had been reduced to zero, it could no longer be characterized as a tax.
+The plaintiff’s position was that since the individual shared responsibility penalty for noncompliance had been reduced to $0, it could no longer be characterized as a tax.

-Extending that logic further, if the penalty was not a tax, then in accordance with the reasoning provided in Chief Justice John Robert’s original opinion, the Individual Mandate provision had been effectively rendered unconstitutional.
+Extending that logic further, if the penalty was not a tax, then in accordance with the reasoning provided in Justice Roberts’ original opinion, the individual mandate provision had effectively been rendered unconstitutional.

-The final rung of their legal position was that since the Individual Mandate provision was unconstitutional, the entire ACA was unconstitutional and could not be saved by simply isolating and severing the Individual Mandate provision from the entire ACA.
+The final rung of their legal position was that since the individual mandate provision was unconstitutional, the entire ACA was unconstitutional and could not be saved by simply isolating and severing the individual mandate provision from the ACA.

-Although unusual but not without precedent, the federal Department of Justice did not defend the constitutionality of the ACA at the District Court level.
-Responsibility for defending the constitutionality of the ACA was assumed by Attorneys General from twenty-one states, the District of Columbia and the U.S. House of Representatives.
+The Department of Justice did not defend the constitutionality of the ACA at the district court level.
+This was unusual but not without precedent.
+The responsibility for defending the constitutionality of the ACA was assumed by attorneys general from 21 states, the District of Columbia, and the U.S. House of Representatives.

-Federal Appellate Litigation – Fifth Circuit Court of Appeals – The initial decision of the Federal District Court in Texas decision was appealed to Fifth Circuit Court of Appeals in New Orleans, seeking to have the District Court’s ruling reversed.
+Federal Appellate Litigation—Fifth Circuit Court of Appeals: The initial decision of the federal district court in Texas was appealed to Fifth Circuit Court of Appeals in New Orleans, seeking to have the district court’s ruling reversed.

-On July 9, 2019 a panel of three Federal Appeals Court judges heard oral arguments from the litigants.
-On December 18, 2019 the Fifth Circuit Court issued a 2-1 split decision.
+On July 9, 2019, a panel of three federal appeals court judges heard oral arguments from the litigants.
+On December 18, 2019, the Fifth Circuit Court issued a 2-1 decision.

-In her in her written majority opinion Judge Jenifer Walker Elrod upheld the portion of the District Court’s finding that since the Shared Responsibility Penalty had been reduced to $0.00, the Individual Mandate portion of the ACA was unconstitutional.
+In her written majority opinion, Judge Jennifer Walker Elrod upheld the portion of the district court’s finding that because the individual shared responsibility penalty had been reduced to $0, the individual mandate portion of the ACA was unconstitutional.

-However, the Appeals Court neither accepted nor rejected the District Court’s finding that since the Individual Mandate portion of the ACA was unconstitutional, their entire ACA was unconstitutional and unenforceable.
-Instead, it sent the case back to the District Court with instructions to provide a more in-depth legal analysis that could support its initial finding.
+However, the appeals court neither accepted nor rejected the district court’s finding that because the individual mandate portion of the ACA was unconstitutional, the entire ACA was unconstitutional and unenforceable.
+Instead, it sent the case back to the district court with instructions to provide a more in-depth legal analysis that could support the court’s initial finding.